 No outside alcoholic beverages will be allowed on the grounds; there will be alcoholic beverages available in the beer tent.
-No open containers or coolers allowed in or out of the gates.
 Last call will be 30 minutes before the beer tent closes.

 - Festival attendees are able to bring in coolers with their own food and non-alcoholic drinks, however, we encourage you to support our local food vendors.

 - Vending will only be allowed by registered vendors in the designated vending areas.

 - No unapproved vending including the sale or re-sale of alcoholic beverages is permitted on festival grounds

 - The festival is a rain or shine event.

 - In case of inclement weather, please seek shelter inside the Government Center, located at 100 N. Island Avenue.